The Standard Formula: Encyclopaedia of Prudential Solvency – Chapter 8: Prudential Insurance Regulation in India

 Foreign Direct Investment

 In 2021, the Insurance (Amendment) Act increased the limit on foreign direct investment (FDI) in insurance companies to 74%.
 The limit has been gradually increased over the 21st century, starting out at 26% in 2001 and increasing to 49% in 2015.
-It is expected that the limit will soon be further increased to 100%.
-The FDI limit for insurance intermediaries is already set at 100%, though if the intermediary is part of an entity whose primary business is outside the insurance sector and the revenues from the primary business are more than 50% of total revenue in any financial year, such entity will be subject to any FDI limits applicable to that entity’s sector.
+Most recently, following the enactment of the Amendment Act, the FDI limit in insurance companies has been raised to 100%.
+The FDI limit for insurance intermediaries is already set at 100%, though if the intermediary is part of an entity whose primary business is outside the insurance sector and the revenue from the primary business is more than 50% of total revenue in any financial year, such entity will be subject to any FDI limits applicable to that entity’s sector.

 Investment by a private equity fund in an insurance company is also permitted, provided that the investment is in line with the fund’s strategy.

-However, although FDI is permitted in insurance companies, there are a number of additional conditions imposed by the IRDAI, that investors should be mindful of.
+However, although FDI is permitted in insurance companies, there are a number of additional conditions imposed by IRDAI that investors should be mindful of.
 These include:

-- All directors and key management personnel of the insurance company must meet the IRDAI’s “fit and proper” criteria.26
+• All directors and key management personnel of the insurance company must meet IRDAI’s “fit and proper” criteria.25

 The International Financial Services Centre